p-martinho/Modular.Api.Template/README.md

 # Features

 After creating the solution for the first time, explore the sample modules included.
-One is an Identity API (as explained [here](#authentication-and-authorization)) and the other is just a simple TODO lists API, enough to make understand how the modules work.
+One is an Identity API (as explained [here](#authentication-and-authorization)), and the other is just a simple TODO lists API, enough to make understand how the modules work.
 Just checking the code, it should be easy to follow the pattern.

 ## Layers and CQRS: the Flow